coderteame/ERPNext-Biometric-Attendance/README.md

 4- press on "Set Configuration".<br>
 5- run "Start Service" and the process will start on the background.<br>
 6- run Running Status to check from process status.<br>
+7- make shortcut for "ERPNextBA.exe" to desktop and use it pull fingerprints to the system.<br>

 ## NOTES
 the process maybe dally if you have big data on your Fingerprint Attendance.